kiba/Writings/for_science/chp24_reckoning.md

 **Hours later**
 **Cindy Blue**

-The totally bogus rumors of the Sidonians never having any culture can't scarcely be further away from the truth, especially when correspondent Cindy Blue swallowed her first sushi in a lively and beautiful restaurant in front of the camera crew for the Vales News Network.
+The Sidonians?
+Having no culture at all and no emotion?
+Clearly a bunch of hogwash even before she stepped inside a TDM and transited to Sidonia.
+It was not true on Remnant, and certainly not true on Sidonia, especially when correspondent Cindy Blue just swallowed her first sushi in a lively and beautiful restaurant in front of the camera crew for the Vales News Network.
+There's no way such yummy cuisine could be created without a vibrant culture.

 Surrounding her was a whole bunch of same-face in their characteristic uniform intently watching her.
-The Vale News crew were an obvious aberration in the order of things, standing out not only with camera equipment, but also with more variation of appearances through both fashion, body type, and colors.
-Of Last not lest, they were also foreigners in a very strange and small world.
+The Vale News crew were an obvious aberration in the order of things, standing out not only with camera equipment, but also with more variation of appearances.
+The sidonians all wore one uniform for their day to day business and she was told that the first generation after the apocalypse were the products of genetic engineerings.
+As a result, they often looked very much the same.

 Blue chewed through her first sushi, trying to get a deep impression of the taste, before swallowing.
 It was a new...experience.